junli95/junli95.github.io/_pages/about.md

 - IEEE Transactions on Electron Devices (TED)

+- IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS)

 - Elsevier Journal of Systems Architecture (JSA)

 - Springer Journal of Computer Science and Technology (JCST)